goranmoomin/synchronization-team-11/README.md

 called on **any future point** after the two states change; in fact, we believe that having a work queue and asynchronously executing `update_rotlocks` will work as well.
-To go further, we might also be able to avoid superflous updates by only adding the update request to the work queue when no update request is queued.
+To go further, we might also be able to avoid superfluous updates by only adding the update request to the work queue when no update request is queued.
 However, we decided to simplify the implementation at the cost of throughput and synchronously call the function directly.